openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 ##6.
 Detailed process overview

-###6.1 Request to eliminate violation
+###6.1 Violation elimination claim

-For the below threshold tenders the Request is submitted at any moment before the contract is published by the Procuring entity.
+For the below threshold tenders the Claim is submitted at any moment before the contract is published by Procuring entity.

-For the above threshold tenders the Request can be related only to the procurement subject and has to be submitted not later than ten days before the end of bid registration period.
+For the above threshold tenders the Claim can be related only to the procurement subject and has to be submitted not later than ten days before the end of bid registration period.

-Information about user who submitted the Request is not secret and is disclosed in the moment of submission.
+Information about user who submitted the Claim is not secret and is disclosed at the moment of submission.

 Form fields that are filled in by user: